e-choness/learning-cmake/README.md

 - `ARGV` captures the arguments passed in but outside the range of defined arguments.
 - To return a value, set a global variable with the updated value and set its property to `PARENT_SCOPE`.
 An example `set("${GLOBAL_VALUE}" "${UPDATED_VALUE}" PARENT_SCOPE)`.
 Make sure to dereference them in `set()` command.

+## CMake Arguments parsing

+It would be confusing if the relationship between the declared arguments are unclear.

+- `cmake_parse_arguments()` captures arguments declared by `set()`.
+- `<prefix>_UNPARSED_ARGUMENTS` captures obviously, unparsed arguments.
+Can be put into a list using `foreach(args IN LISTS <prefix>_UNPARSED_ARGUMENTS)` to output each of them.
+- One advantage of specifying arguments is that the function can dynamically take arguments without introducing build errors if unsufficiant arguments are passed in.
+- Put `WARNING` in `message()` can output warnings instead of plain debug messages.

 ## :first_quarter_moon: CTest

 CTest is a key tool to add test driven system within the CMake build system.
 Both White- and black box testing are supported.